prakhar-gupta8/INMAS-python-workshop/README.md

 ## Workshop #1 - Introduction to Python and its Scientific Software Stack
 This material is part of the INMAS training Workshop Series.

-This Workshop is a basic introduction to Scientific Python which will lay the foundations required for the rest of the INMAS program.
+This Workshop is a basic introduction to Scientific Python which lays the foundations required for the rest of the INMAS program.
 Python has been selected as a language of choice due to its ubiquitous use in the industry and the reduced time, compared to other popular languages, for developing a prototype application.
 This is mainly thanks to the broad availibility of modules that were developed for the language, allowing to interface with many other programming languages (e.g., C), applications (e.g., Excel), and interfaces (e.g., the web or the operating system).

 This workshop is aimed at beginner students as well as students with more advanced proficiency.
-The material in this workshop is adjusted so that a group of students with different levels of proficiency can each learn and be challenged.
+The material in this workshop is adjusted so that students with different levels of proficiency can each learn and be challenged.
-This is achieved by interweaving more advanced concepts with simple ones, and with more advanced, optional exercices for the more proficient students.
+This is achieved by interweaving more advanced concepts with simple ones, and providing more advanced, optional exercices for the most proficient students.

-We anticipate that you will have sufficient time to assimilate the core parts of the training during the Workshop.
+We anticipate that students will have sufficient time to assimilate the core parts of the training during the Workshop.
-We suggest you revisit these notebooks at a later time.
+We suggest students revisit these notebooks at a later time.
-This will help you assimilate the material and ensure a continuity in practicing a new programming language.
+This will help assimilating the material and ensure a continuity in practicing a new programming language.

-The Workshop is structured as follows:
+The Workshop is structured in 6 parts as follows:

 | *Learning Block* | *Notebooks* |  *Exercises and Projects* |
 | ---------| --------------------------|  ---|